stellar/stellar-disbursement-platform-backend/helmchart/sdp/README.md

 ## Introduction
 This chart bootstraps a Stellar Disbursement Platform (SDP) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 The SDP is a set of services that enable organizations to disburse funds to recipients using the Stellar network.
-The SDP is comprised of the following services:
+The SDP consists of the following services:
 - Stellar Disbursement Platform (SDP) Core Service: the core backend service that performs several functions.
 - Anchor Platform: the API server that the wallet uses to authenticate and initiate the recipient’s registration process through the SEP-24 deposit flow.
 - Transaction Submission Service (TSS): the service that submits all payment transactions to the Stellar network.